darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

    This is the answer the user has provided for the given security question.

 user - **REQUIRED**
-   This value contaisn the user details needed to register and create the account.
+   This value contains the user details needed to register and create the account.

    user.email - **REQUIRED**
       The email address of the user